lukerm/parallellm-pump/README.md

 Reasoning:
 * Response 2 (claude) is more concise while maintaining all essential information
-* Response 2 (claude) includes the clever additional detail about the question being unknown, which is an important part of the story\'s irony
+* Response 2 (claude) includes the clever additional detail about the question being unknown, which is an important part of the story's irony
 * Response 1 (chatgpt) slightly exceeds the 50-word limit given in the prompt
 * Both responses are factually accurate, but Response 2 (claude) delivers the information more efficiently and elegantly
 * Response 2 (claude) better captures the essence of the reference while staying within the word limit constraint

-The difference between the responses is subtle, but Response 2 (claude)\'s adherence to the word limit while including a key detail about the unknown question makes it the superior answer.
+The difference between the responses is subtle, but Response 2 (claude)'s adherence to the word limit while including a key detail about the unknown question makes it the superior answer.
 ```

 The same principle of running in parallel applies here, too, except that we proceed in two stages: first the original prompt,